humancopy/zcrm-php-sdk/README.md

 >Client app must have PHP 5.6 or above with curl extension enabled.
 Client library must be installed into client app though composer.
-The function ZCRMRestClient::initialize() must be called on startup of app.
+The function ZCRM\RestClient::initialize() must be called on startup of app.

 >MySQL should run in the same machine serving at the default port 3306.
 The database name should be "zohooauth".